andremion/Theatre/README.md

 The outermost layer is composed of frameworks and tools such as the Database and the Android Framework.</br>
 The Repository pattern is used to encapsulate the details about caching mechanism.

-### The Dependency Inversion: WIP
+### The Dependency Inversion

-In order to not violate the Dependency Rule, the [Dependency Inversion Principle] must be used whenever complex data needs to be passed across a boundary to an inward layer.
+In order to not violate the Dependency Rule, the [Dependency Inversion principle] must be used whenever complex data needs to be passed across a boundary to an inward layer.
 Instead of expecting and directly referencing a low-level component (e.g. as a function parameter), the high-level layer provides and references an interface that must be implemented and inherited from by the caller.
 This way, the conventional dependency relationship is inverted and the high-level layer is decoupled from the low-level component.

-### The Inversion of Control Principle and Dependency Injection: WIP

 <p align="center">
   <img alt='Inversion of Control' src="https://raw.githubusercontent.com/andremion/Theatre/master/art/inversion_of_control.png"></br>
 </p>

+### The Dependency Injection

+To make the application more testable and avoid having to deal with object instantiations in many points, the [Dependency Injection technique] is used.

+> Dependency injection is one form of the broader technique of inversion of control.
+As with other forms of inversion of control, dependency injection supports the dependency inversion principle.

+[Dagger] is the tool used for managing and injection of our dependencies.

 ### Modules: WIP